-Fixed Bid is when the price is a set at sale, and spread evenly accross the project.
+Fixed Bid is when the price is a set at sale, and spread evenly across the project.
 That price does not change for the duration of the project.

 - Win a contract by promising to deliver X features for Y money

-- We start with the Y money and calculate a blended rate (planning) to give all assigned Person the same bill rate given assigned hours to achieve the Y revenue goal.
+- We start with the Y money and calculate a blended rate (planning) to give all assigned People the same bill rate given assigned hours to achieve the Y revenue goal.

 - All roles from point of sale should end up with same bill rate; all roles added after point of sale should come in as zero-bill UNLESS offering goal values are updated in Financial Settings.

-A Fixed Retainer pricing model is very similar to a fixed bid, but there is an agreed fee for a set amount of time.
+A Fixed Retainer pricing model is very similar to Fixed Bid, but there is an agreed fee for a set amount of time.
 Retainers are best for clients with long-term goals and needs.
 They essentially buy your time and priority for a set amount of projects over a set timeframe.

 - The effective rate is calculated by taking the total budget per period (typically monthly) and dividing it by the number of planned hours in said period.